utshomax/postman-docs/src/pages/docs/collections/using-newman-cli/installing-running-newman.md

                     Failing Tests"
 ```

 The results of all tests and requests can be exported into a file.
 Use the JSON reporter and a file name to save the output into a file.
+You can learn more about [Newman's built-in reporters](/docs/collections/using-newman-cli/newman-options/#reporters).

 ```bash
 $ newman run mycollection.json --reporters cli,json --reporter-json-export outputfile.json
 ```

-> Newman allows you to use all [libraries and objects](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) that Postman supports to run tests and pre-request scripts.
+> Newman enables you to use all [libraries and objects](/docs/writing-scripts/script-references/postman-sandbox-api-reference/) that Postman supports to run tests and pre-request scripts.

 ## Options

-Newman provides a rich set of options to customize a run.
+Newman provides a rich set of options to customize a collection run.
 Learn more at [Newman options](/docs/collections/using-newman-cli/newman-options/)

 ## Using Newman with CI/CD